SF-WDI-LABS/tunely-angular/docs/sprint4.md

     ...
   }
   ```
   Notice in the first line that we need to explicitly state what `module` this controller is a part of.
+We *don't* restate tunely's dependencies.
+We're referencing our app's module, not creating a new one.

-1. So without the `AlbumsIndexController` stuff, make sure your `app.js` looks like this
+1. Without `AlbumsIndexController`, `app.js` looks like this:

   ```js
   angular